Greek pavilion: Background

-Organization and building
+Organisation and building

-Architect M. Papandréou designed the pavilion, which was built between 1933 and 1934.
+Architect Y. Papandréou designed the pavilion, which was built between 1933 and 1934.
 Brenno Del Giudice, who led the Biennale's Sant'Elena expansion, also collaborated on the project.
-The pavilion's simple layout includes a T-shaped hall.
+The pavilion was built in a neo-Byzantine style, putting in focus the Byzantine dimension of Hellenism, a very engaging issue in Greece at that time.
+The building's simple layout includes a T-shaped hall.
 Greek and diamond patterns adorn the brickwork, and Greco-Byzantine round arches line the portico.
+The word "GRECIA" is written on marble above the entrance.